Skip to content

 sandbox_type type

 Optional.
 The Sandbox subclass used to build a fresh sandbox per call when no sandbox is injected.
-Defaults to MontySandbox.
+Defaults to MontySandbox, or to type(sandbox) when sandbox is given.
 Any Sandbox subclass whose __init__ accepts (timeout=..., name=...) works; register custom subclasses with @register_synalinks_serializable so they round-trip through get_config / from_config.

 None